Present Perfect in Spanish: A Practical Guide to Forming and Using It

 This simple sentence tells us that I lost my wallet in the past, but I still don’t have it—thus, it affects the present!

-In this post, you will learn everything there is to learn about the Spanish present perfect tense, including how it is used, how to conjugate it and what words give it away.
+In this post, you will learn everything about the Spanish present perfect tense, including how to use it, how to conjugate it and what words trigger it.

 What Is the Spanish Present Perfect Tense?

 The Spanish present perfect tense consists of a conjugation of the verb haber (to have) plus the past participle.
 It talks about actions that happened in the past but are still happening or affecting the present.

 He estado aquí por tres años.
 (I have been here for three years.)

 Ella ha cocinado el desayuno para ti.
 (She has cooked breakfast for you.)

 Han visto esa película cuatro veces.
 (They have seen that movie four times.)